projectcontour/contour/design/ingressroute-design.md

 - Delegation to matching labels, rather than names.
 This may be added in the future.
 This is valid, as long as none of the matching IngressRoute objects are roots, because routes are a set, so can be merged from several objects _in the same namespace_.
 - Allowing users to send traffic multiple upstreams by weighting first, or by lbAlgorithm first (e.g. Create a set of endpoints from multiple services to send traffic).
 - Outlier detection for passive health checking (https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/outlier#arch-overview-outlier-detection).
+- v1beta1.Ingress resources could be disabled by passing a `--disable-k8s-ingress` flag.

 # Security Concerns